edgegap/unity-pong/README.md

 # Edgegap Pong

 Pong Game in C# made in Unity.
-Few examples of CI/CD pipelines for Github in the `.github/workflows/` folder.
+Few examples of CI/CD pipelines for Github in the `.github/workflows/` folder or see our [docs](docs.edgegap.com/docs/tools-and-integrations/cicd-integration)

 ## License